ads/wp_post_footer/readme.txt

 1. Download the wp-post-footer.zip file, unzip and upload the whole directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Add this php snippet to the single.php template in your theme: <?php if (function_exists('wp_post_footer')) wp_post_footer; ?>
-1. Navigate to the Post Footer Library page.
+1. To create a new Post Footer, navigate to the Post Footer Library page.
 Click Add New Post Footer.
 1. Title the Post Footer, and Paste HTML, CSS, and/or JavaScript and/or PHP into the body, and click `Save`.
-1. Select the Post Footer snippet from the list provided on the Add New Post screen.
+1. To associate a Post Footer snippet to a Post, select the Post Footer snippet from the list provided on the Add New Post screen.
 Save and publish the post as normal
 1. Bask in the glory of your customized blog post!

 == Frequently Asked Questions ==